RELIANCE-EOSC/rohub-portal-documentation/docs/ROHub-navigation/home.md

 <div align="center"> Figure 4: Featured research objects component </div>

 ## Recent activity
 This section presents the latest three ROs that were created most recently, resources added to research objects, snapshots or archives or any recent activities on the ROs.
-By clicking on the “Read more” the user can go to the main RO overview page for detailed representation.
+By clicking on the “View” the user can go to the main RO overview page for detailed representation.

 <p align="center"> <img src="https://box.psnc.pl/f/e4de9be20e/?raw=1" width="700"> </p>
 <div align="center">Figure 5: Recent activity component </div>